 “Looks like two guys in some sort of submarine being attacked by a giant octopus”, he said.
 I had heard those words, “submarine” and “octopus”, before but didn’t really know what they were.
 I figured the tube thing with the window and the people inside must be the “submarine” and that weird thing with the eyes and all the tails was the “octopus”.

+He touched the next book.
 “Tom Swift and his giant robot”, he said.

 I figured right away that the thing in the picture that looked kind of like a person but was gray and shiny with a can shaped head and buttons on its stomach must be the “robot”.
 The one person next to the robot was scared, but the other one, maybe that was Tom, was not.
-I recalled seeing older boys talking about “robots” and pretending that they were robots by walking and talking in a strange way.
+I remembered seeing older boys talking about “robots” and pretending that they were robots by walking and talking in a strange way.

 “Looks like Tom is controlling the robot”, dad said, and he seemed happy about that.

-Next he said, “Tom Swift and his rocket ship.”
+He touched the next book and said, “Tom Swift and his rocket ship.”

-“That’s quite an impressive rocket ship”, dad said, and when I looked at him he looked more like a kid than a grown up, and I could tell in his eyes that he was pretending things.
+“That’s quite an impressive rocket ship”, dad said, and when I looked at him he looked more like a kid than a grownup, and I could tell in his eyes that he was pretending things.

+His finger touched the next book.
 “Tom Swift and his diving Seacopter”, he said.

 It was another different sort of round thing with windows with Tom and someone else inside, one holding a wheel for driving and the other holding some sort of poles.
 Outside it looked like there were strange fish so I guessed they were going under water.
 I guessed that the bubbles coming out of the top were making it go down in the water, like the fire coming out of the bottom of the rocket ship made it go up.

 The picture looked like people in silver boots and gloves and bubbles on their heads were running on some strange dark place with a big circle thing above them with lots of holes in it.
-I had heard some grown ups talking about a “satellite” that the Soviet Union, the new bad guys instead of the Germans, had put way up in the sky going around the “Earth”, whatever that was.
+I had heard some grownups talking about a “satellite” that the Soviet Union, the new bad guys instead of the Germans, had put way up in the sky going around the “Earth”, whatever that was.
 I wondered if that big circle thing was that satellite and they were scared.
 Suddenly I felt kind of scared.
 Dad didn’t say any more about that one and his finger moved to the last book on my blanket.

 “Tom Swift and His Outpost in Space”, he said.